Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 Children who receive high quality early education are more likely to:

-• You'll be better prepared to start kindergarten
+• Are better prepared for kindergarten

 • Have higher graduation rates